dOrgTech/LL-DAO/README.md

 3.  **Contracts**

-    -   How does the DAO enter into
+    -   How does the DAO enter into legally binding agreements with customers and participants?

-        -   Contractor agreements with contributors?

-        -   Service agreements with clients?

     -   Arbitration: how are disputes with the DAO resolved?